ComposableFi/mantis_sdk/README.md

 - `timeout`: The duration in UNIX timestamp before you can withdraw token_in
 - `dst_user`: The address of the recipient (for cross-domain only)

+## 🎭 query-quote Command details

+This command builds a quotes query and dispatches it to the auctioneer given by the `AUCTIONEER_URL` environment variable (see below).
+It waits for the results to arrive and presents them.
+Sub-commands (`ethereum`, `solana`, etc.) determine to which networks input token and output token should belong.

+Quotes query returns an amount of output tokens that can be swapped for the given amount of input token by various solvers available on the network.
+The result contains a list of solvers who can handle the intent along with the amount of output tokens each of them is willing to swap for.

+## 🎭 Arguments Explained

+- `token_in`: The address of your input token
+- `src_address`: The address to send input tokens from
+- `amount`: The amount of tokens to swap
+- `dst_address`: The address to send output tokens to
+- `token_out`: The address of your output token

 ## 🗝️ Environment Variables

 Make sure to set up your .env file with these keys: